November 8, 2017

 The project also involves automakers such as Toyota, Honda and Suzuki, carbon fiber manufacturers such as Toray, Mitsubishi Chemical and Toho Tenax, and industrial machinery companies such as Komatsu.

 So what is carbon fiber?
 Fibers made of carbon are strong, light, and rust-proof - ideal, really, but how do you make them?
 Various attempts to produce carbon fiber were made across the world, but the method that gave rise to today's carbon fiber was first invented by Akio Shindo at the Government Industrial Research Institute, Osaka.
-Simply put, he used polyacrylonitrile (PAN), or acrylic fiber, which was made of carbon, hydrogen and oxygen, removed the hydrogen and oxygen, and baked the remaining carbon to make carbon fiber.
+Simply put, he used polyacrylonitrile (PAN), or acrylic fiber, which was made of carbon, hydrogen and nitrogen, removed the hydrogen and nitrogen, and baked the remaining carbon to make carbon fiber.
 The uniqueness of his method was to add a process to prevent the material from melting when heated.
 Shindo applied for a patent in 1959, and although the method has gone through various improvements, the PAN carbon fiber based on this patent still dominates the market today.

 Japanese companies such as Toray took the cue from Shindo's invention and have taken forward its development, refining the method of producing PAN-based carbon fibers using better materials.
 Boeing aircrafts use Toray's CFRP exclusively.